sendinblue/APIv3-python-library/docs/SendersApi.md

 sender_id = 789 # int | Id of the sender

 try:
-    # Return all the dedicated IPs for a sender
+    # Get all the dedicated IPs for a sender
     api_response = api_instance.get_ips_from_sender(sender_id)
     pprint(api_response)
 except ApiException as e: